 Definition of Special Health Care Needs

-Special health care needs include any physical, developmental, mental, sensory, behavioral, cognitive, or emotional impairment or limiting condition that requires medical management, health care intervention, and/or use of specialized services or programs.
+Special health care needs include any physical, developmental, mental, sensory, behavioral, cognitive, or emotional difference or limiting condition that requires medical management, health care intervention, and/or use of specialized services or programs.
 The condition may be congenital, developmental, or acquired through disease, trauma, or environmental cause and may impose limitations in performing daily self-maintenance activities or substantial limitations in a major life activity.
+Health care for individuals with disabilities or complex medical needs requires specialized knowledge, as well as increased awareness and attention, adaptation, and accommodative measures beyond what are considered routine.